The Frozen Dead: Plot

-For 20 years, unrepentant Nazi scientist Dr. Norberg (Dana Andrews) has been experimentally thawing frozen Nazi soldiers who have been kept in suspended animation at his English country estate since the end of World War II.
-He is awaiting his superiors, General Lubeck (Karel Stepanek) and Captain Tirptiz (Basil Henson), who have been told by Norberg's assistant, Karl (Alan Tilvern) that Norberg's experiments have been a complete success.
+For 20 years, unrepentant Nazi scientist Dr. Norberg has been experimentally thawing frozen Nazi soldiers who have been kept in suspended animation at his English country estate since the end of World War II.
+He is awaiting his superiors, General Lubeck and Captain Tirptiz, who have been told by Norberg's assistant, Karl that Norberg's experiments have been a complete success.
 Unfortunately, they have not been.
 Norberg can thaw the body, but not the brain.
 All that he can produce are zombie-like beings who can do no more than endlessly repeat the memory of just one action from their past.
-The worst of them, Prisoner no. 3 (Edward Fox), is extremely violent, and is Norberg's brother.
+The worst of them, Prisoner no. 3, is extremely violent, and is Norberg's brother.

 Lubeck tells Norberg that 1,500 frozen Nazis have been stashed in several countries.
 In order to revive the Third Reich, Lubeck exclaims that they are 'to be restored to full capacity at the right time - which is now!'
-To help do this, Norberg brings in American scientist Ted Roberts (Philip Gilbert), who has had some success in thawing functional brains.
+To help do this, Norberg brings in American scientist Ted Roberts, who has had some success in thawing functional brains.
 Ted, unaware of the Nazi plot, believes that he is to help Norberg keep organs alive for medical use.

-Norberg's niece, Jean (Anna Palk) arrives home unexpectedly from a university in America, bringing along her friend Elsa (Kathleen Breck).
-On the day after they arrive, Elsa leaves on the 6:00 AM train to London without telling Jean.
+Norberg's niece, Jean arrives home unexpectedly from a university in America, bringing along her friend Elsa.
+On the day after, Jean is told that Elsa left on the 6:00 AM train to London.
 Jean does not understand her sudden departure.

-Norberg tells Ted that he plans to experiment on a monkey's head, keeping it alive, with a clear plastic dome over its cranium so that he can observe its brain function, then transfer what he learns to humans.
+Norberg tells Ted that he plans to experiment on an ape’s head, keeping it alive, with a clear plastic dome over its cranium so that he can observe its brain function, then transfer what he learns to humans.
 Ted readily agrees to help.
 But then Norberg unexpectedly has the opportunity to use a human head, for Karl had drugged Elsa and taken her to the laboratory, not the train station.
 Norberg and Karl find Elsa dead in the lab, with Prisoner no. 3 standing over her body, smiling.

 Norberg later impresses Ted with a wall of amputated human arms, which he can control through electrical stimulation.
-After Ted agrees to tell no one of what he is about to see, Norberg trustingly shows him Elsa's head, alive, its skin a horrid blue color and its brain covered by a clear plastic dome.
+After Ted agrees to tell no one of what he is about to see, Norberg trustingly shows him Elsa's head, alive, its skin a horrid blue colour and its brain covered by a clear plastic dome.